Table of Contents

 All that’s left to do now is some basic math.

-The result is the expected amount of time required, in years, before you realize a return on investment from your home solar equipment.
+The result is the expected amount of time required, in years, before you realise a return on investment from your home solar equipment.

-This calculation shows that your solar payback period is approximately ten years.
-Because a typical home solar system lasts at least 25 years, you’ll get 15+ years of electricity savings.
+This calculation shows that your solar payback period is approximately five years.
+Because a typical home solar system lasts at least 25 years, you’ll get 20+ years of electricity savings.